Richardaeld/Fat_Racoon_Kitchen/README.md

 + I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again. <!-- Testing Recipe Favorites Function --><!-- Tests edit from C.R.U.D. -->

 #### Expectation(s):
-1. Favorite icon responds appropriately to recipes status of favorite vs unfavorite.
+1. The favorite icon responds appropriately to recipe status of favorite and unfavorite.
+1. The tester knows the entire click box allocated to changing the favorite status of a recipe.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. The tester will create an account for this test, and will keep a record of said account.
-1. Tester knows the difference between a favorited recipe and an unfavorited recipe icon.
+1. the tester knows the difference between a favorite recipe and an unfavorit recipe icon.
-1. Tester will unfavorite at least a single recipe and check for appropriate response.
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. The tester will favorite/unfavorite a recipe using a random part of its click box.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on **Login** in navigation bar.
+1. Click on **Login** on the navigation bar.
-1. Click on **Create Account** tab.
+1. Click on the **Create Account** tab.
-1. Fill out all appropriate information and submit said information.
+1. Fill out all the appropriate information and submit said information.
-1. Navigate to any recipe of testers choice.
+1. Navigate to any recipe of the testers choice.
 1. Click on **Not a Favorite** or its icon.
-1. Check to be sure accurate text and icon appear.
+1. Check to be sure the accurate text and icon appear.
 1. Navigate to a different non favorited recipe page.
 1. Click on **Not a Favorite** or its icon.
-1. Check to be sure accurate text and icon appear.
+1. Check to be sure the accurate text and icon appear.
-1. Navigate to **Profile** page.
+1. Navigate to the **Profile** page.
-1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section.
+1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section and go to that recipe's page.
 1. Check for appropriate favorite status and icon.
 1. Click on **Favorite** or its icon.
 1. Check for appropriate favorite status and icon.
-1. Navigate to **Profile** page.
+1. Navigate to the **Profile** page.
-1. Click on the header for **10 Recently Favorited Recipes** section.
+1. Click on the header for the **10 Recently Favorited Recipes** section.
-1. Check for appropriate recipe(s).
+1. Check for the appropriate recipe(s).

 #### Document Result(s):
+1. An user account (for testing) was created to fullfill the test's requirments, record:
+    + The username and email address of the account.
+1. if Favorite status or icon is displayed incorrectly, record:
-1. Documentation of recipe name, and path choosen to recipe of any favorite recipe that its icon/status was not displayed correctly.
+    + The recipe name and path choosen to the recipe.
-1. Documentation of recipe name that did not accept an appropriate click box to change favorite/unfavorite status.
+1. If click box for changing favorite status does not respond correctly, record:
+    + The recipe name.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Index Cards on Lesson Page